CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/CoreSkills.md

 # Core Skills

-Core Skills are skills that cover the majority of what most creatures can perform outside of combat skills.
-Core Skills are each governed by an attribute that it would logically fall under.
+Core Skills are skills that cover the majority of what most creatures can perform outside of Combat Skills.
+Core Skills are each governed by an Attribute that it would logically fall under.

 ## Strength Core Skills